-Can You Demo the Product?
+Demo the Platform

 Finally, before making a purchase, demo the product first.
 This will allow you to see, beyond a shadow of a doubt, if it's the right tool for you.
 A list of product features is great, but it won't tell you what using a piece of internal communication software is really like.

 Verified customer reviews from sites like Capterra are important, but they can't replace the experience of using the app for yourself.
 Any tool worth its salt will allow you to test the product out for free before committing.

 There are many internal communication platforms on the market.
 These four steps will help you narrow down the options and choose the right one.

 Internal Communication Examples and Tips for Frontline Industries

 Internal communication in frontline industries like hospitality, manufacturing, retail, and countless others is essential.
 The best way to ensure that it happens is to invest in a digital, mobile-friendly platform that can be accessed on your teams' mobile phones.

 Here are our top tips and internal communication examples on how to reach your frontline employees.

 Research shows that frontline employees crave involvement.
 They want to know what's going on at their place of work.
 This, paired with the fact that you need a reliable way to communicate with your team anyway, makes investing in a centralized communication platform a no-brainer.

 When you can reach your employees via a convenient centralized employee portal, communication becomes a breeze.
 Management can assign tasks, team members can ask questions, and the hotel as a whole will run more smoothly.